ekara-platform/cli/README.md

 ---
-### How Lagoon CLI will decide to use Docker flags or environment variables
+### How Ekara CLI will decide to use Docker flags or environment variables

-If one of `--cert` or `--host` is setted then **Lagoon CLI** will use flags to establish the connection with the docker daemon, if not then the environment variables will be used.
+If one of `--cert` or `--host` is setted then **Ekara CLI** will use flags to establish the connection with the docker daemon, if not then the environment variables will be used.